beyondessential/tupaia/packages/devops/Set up server.md

 - Under Connection Settings: `listen_addresses = '*'`
 - Under Security and Authentication: `ssl = on`

-### Update max connections
+### Update some of the default config

 - `vi postgresql.conf`
 - Under Connection Settings: `max_connections = 500`
   - This gives the app enough connections if processes are replicated on a 8-32 core machine
   - 32 cores + 10 other services with their own pools, with knex default of 7 connections = 42 x 7 = 294
+- Set `shared_buffers = 1GB`
+  - This gives extra memory to play with in shared buffers (recommendations are of ~25% of RAM), and has the flow on effect of increasing write ahead log buffers

 ### Edit pg_hba.conf